WeblateOrg/weblate/docs/contributing/start.rst

 PyCharm is a known IDE for Python, here's some guidelines to help you setup Weblate project in it.

-Considering you have just cloned the Github repository, just open the folder in which you cloned it in PyCharm.
+Considering you have just cloned the GitHub repository, just open the folder in which you cloned it in PyCharm.
 Once the IDE is open, the first step is to specify the interpreter you want: